-Utilities or appliances that have not worked for some time
+Utilities or appliances that are not working properly

-Damage to foundations, decks, stairways, joists, or other key structures
+Damage to foundations, decks, stairways, joists, or other structural elements

-Extremely unsafe living conditions in homes can create a serious hazard for both the resident and others who enter the home, those who live in proximity of this situation, and for first responders.
+Extremely unsafe living conditions in homes create serious hazards for the resident, others who enter the home, those who live in proximity of this situation, and for first responders.

 The bottom line is that it is unsafe for a resident, visitors and emergency personnel when a residence:

-- has windows or exit doors that are blocked by furniture or stored items.
+- Have windows or exit doors that are blocked by stored items.

 Excessive Collection of Items:

 When parts of a home (such as the kitchens

 or bathrooms) are rendered unusable by the excessive collection and retention